-Rayville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rayville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rayville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Rayville who work in maintenance occupations (13.67%), food service (12.05%), and office and administrative support (11.28%).

 Compared to the rest of the country, citizens of Rayville spend much less time in their cars: on average, their commute to work is only 15.49 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

 Rayville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.